• Southern Queensland Region

 About the Bundaberg Integrated Transport Strategy

-The Bundaberg Integrated Transport Strategy (the strategy) is jointly funded and developed by the department and council.
+The strategy was jointly funded and developed by the department and council.

 Options to address these community and stakeholder identified needs were tested in a technical evaluation process which also identified other needs for the future transport network.
 This process confirmed that addressing current and predicted transport demands and opportunities will require a mix of infrastructure and non-infrastructure solutions.

-During the process of developing the strategy, 46 initiatives were identified in 7 focus areas to improve future transport mobility and accessibility.
+During the process of developing the strategy, 44 initiatives were identified in 7 focus areas to improve future transport mobility and accessibility.
+The initiatives (or actions) can be viewed on pages 40 to 46 of the strategy.

-The draft strategy closed for community feedback on 31 December 2024.
-Community response was constructive and extensive — the department and council are currently reviewing feedback to update the strategy.
+The draft strategy closed for community feedback in late 2024.
+Community response was constructive and extensive and has been incorporated into the final strategy document.

 Benefits